A Geometric Theory for Hypergraph Matching: The main case of Theorem .

-We can now give the proof of Theorem~\ref{tetrapack}.
+We can now give the proof of Theorem~\ref{TETRAPACK}, as outlined at the start of this chapter.
 Suppose that $G$ is a $3$-graph on $n$ vertices, where $n$ is sufficiently large and divisible by $4$.
-For now we assume $\delta(G) \ge 3n/4-1$, postponing the case that $8 \mid n$ and $\delta(G) = 3n/4-2$ to the final subsection.
+For now we assume $\delta(G) \ge 3n/4-1$, postponing the case that $8 \mid n$ and $\delta(G) = 3n/4-2$ to the final section.
 We introduce constants $\alpha$, $\beta$ with $1/n \ll \alpha \ll \beta \ll 1$.
 We will show that $G$ has a perfect tetrahedron packing; equivalently, that $J_4$ has a perfect matching, where $J=J_4(G)$ is the clique $4$-complex of $G$.
 By (\ref{eq:4complexdeg}) we have $\delta(J) \ge (n,n-1,3n/4-2,n/4-3)$, so we can apply Theorem~\ref{newmain}.
 Supposing that $J_4$ does not contain a perfect matching, we conclude that there is a space barrier or a divisibility barrier.
-As in the proof of Theorem~\ref{almosttetra} there are no space barriers by Propositions~\ref{nospacebar} and~\ref{largesetstetra}, so we may choose a minimal divisibility barrier, i.e.~a partition $\Qart$ of $V(G)$ into parts of size at most $n/4 - \mu n$ such that $L_\Qart^\mu(J_4)$ is minimal and incomplete.
+As in the proof of Theorem~\ref{almosttetra} there are no space barriers by Propositions~\ref{nospacebar} and~\ref{largesetstetra}, so we may choose a minimal divisibility barrier, i.e.~a partition $\Qart$ of $V(G)$ into parts of size at most $n/4 - \mu n$ such that $L_\Qart^\mu(J_4)$ is transferral-free and incomplete.
 We have excluded all but one possibility for $\Qart$.
 Indeed, $\Qart$ cannot have more than two parts by Lemmas~\ref{3split} and~\ref{4split}, so must have two parts.
 By Lemmas~\ref{2split} and~\ref{noeventetrahedron}, we deduce that $\Qart$ partitions $V(G)$ into parts $U$ and $V$ of size at least $n/4 - \alpha n$ such that at most $\alpha n^4$ edges of $J_4$ have an odd number of vertices in each part.

 By Lemma~\ref{oddtetrahedraextremalstruct}, there is a partition $\Part$ of $V(G)$ into parts $V_1$, $V_2$, $V_3$ and $V_4$ each of size at least $n/4 - \beta n$, so that $V_1 = U$ (without loss of generality) and $d_\ib(G) \geq 1-\beta$ for each good $\ib$ (recall that good index vectors are those that appear in the extremal example).
 To apply Lemma~\ref{packinggivenstructure} we also need to arrange that $|V_1|$ is even, and that every vertex is in many even edges of $J_4$, where we say that an edge of $J_4$ is odd or even according to the parity of its intersection with $V_1$.
 We say that a vertex is \emph{good} if it lies in fewer than $n^3/400$ odd edges of $J_4$ (and \emph{bad} otherwise).
 Then at most $1600 \alpha n$ vertices are bad, since $J_4$ has at most $\alpha n^4$ odd edges.
 We let $V'_1$ consist of all good vertices in $V_1$ and all bad vertices in $V_2 \cup V_3 \cup V_4$, let $V'_2$ consist of all good vertices in $V_2$ and all bad vertices in $V_1$, and let $V'_3$ and $V'_4$ consist of all good vertices in $V_3$ and $V_4$ respectively.
 Note that any vertex that has a different index with respect to the partition $\Part'$ of $V(G)$ into the $V'_j$ than with respect to $\Part$ is bad, so we have $|V'_1| = n/4 \pm 2\beta n$.
 So by Lemma~\ref{obtainoddtetrahedron}, there exists a copy of $K^3_4$ in $G$ (i.e. an edge of $J_4$) with an odd number of vertices in $V'_1$.
 If $|V'_1|$ is odd, we choose one such edge of $J_4$, and delete the vertices of this edge from $V'_1$, $V'_2$, $V'_3$, $V'_4$, and $J$.
 Thus we can arrange that $|V'_1|$ is even.